Skin Cancer: Early detection saves lives

 Your Eastern Idaho Skin Care Resources

-If are experiencing any difficulties with your skin, or would like to schedule an appointment for a skin cancer screening, please reach out to one of our skincare specialists.
+If are experiencing any difficulties with your skin, or would like to schedule an appointment for a skin cancer screening, please reach out to our skincare specialist.

 Julia, a skincare specialist, has the knowledge and skills required to help you with all your skincare needs.
 Julia sees patients on the first floor of the Bingham Memorial Medical Plaza in Blackfoot and at the Physicians and Surgeons Clinic of Pocatello.
 To schedule a consultation, call her Blackfoot office at (208) 782-2930 or the Pocatello office at (208) 233-4455.